Charlesetc/almond/readme.md

       * [ ] Strings
       * [ ] Structs
   - [x] Bindings to Go code
-  - [ ] Use a different namespace for Almond functions
+  - [ ] Use a different namespace for Hazelnut functions
 * [ ] Bootstrap
 * [ ] Add objects and methods
 * [ ] Add macros w/ interpreter!